Death Classification: Line of Duty Death

 LaPapa and Starcevic were held to the Grand Jury by the Coroner and a True Bill was returned for murder.
 On July 2, 1958, the two men plead guilty in criminal court.
 Nicholas J. LaPapa, Jr. received a sentence of life in prison and George Starcevic 199 years in prison.

 Officer Quirk was waked at Rago Brothers Funeral Home located at 5120 West Fullerton Avenue.
 His funeral mass was held at Our Lady of Angels Church located at 3808 West Iowa Street.
 He was laid to rest on January 16, 1958 in Queen of Heaven Cemetery, 1400 South Wolf Road, Hillside, Illinois.
 His grave is located in Grave 4, Lot 41, Block 10, Section 36.

 Patrolman John William Quirk, born December 1, 1935, received his Probationary Appointment to the Chicago Police Department on September 1, 1956.
 He earned 1 Credible Mention during his career.
-Quirk was promoted to Patrolman First Class on October 30, 1957.
+Quirk was promoted to the rank of Patrolman First Class on October 30, 1957.
 Patrolman Quirk was recommended for promotion to Detective, only four days prior to his death.

 Officer Quirk served in the U.S. Marine Corps, was stationed in Japan and was Honorably Discharged.
 He was survived by his parents: Caroline (nee Onofrio) and John R. and sister, Jo Ann Pluta.